-Mini Incision Resurfacing Arthroplasty of the Hip (MIRAH) By Mr Derek McMinn
+Mini Incision Resurfacing Arthroplasty of the Hip (MIRAH) By Professor Derek McMinn

 Derek McMinn performs a Mini Incision Resurfacing Arthroplasty of the Hip (MIRAH) Birmingham Hip Resurfacing (BHR) procedure, broadcast live via satellite to the United States.

 Introduced by Orthopaedic surgeon Dr Lawrence Dorr MD, Derek McMinn MD FRCS performs a Birmingham Hip Resurfacing (BHR) procedure which was broadcast live via satellite to the United States in 2004.

 Mr McMinn talks through each stage of the operation on the male patient's left hip in detail, from initial incision through to closing the wound.
 The surgical incision approach used by Mr McMinn was developed by Dr Todd Swanson MD in Nevada.
 For resurfacing, the incision has to be distally extended to allow exposure of the lesser trochanter.
 The amount of extension depends on the size of the patient and the amount of fat present.

 In order to access the femoral head and acetabulum, Mr McMinn carefully cuts through the gluteus maximus muscle, making sure to coagulate vessels to prevent bleeding.
 Dislocation of the joint exposes the femoral head and acetabulum ready for the resurfacing process.
 The first assistant keeps moving the limb to make the femoral head more accessible for Mr McMinn to work on.
 It is important to remove all osteophyte at this stage because you want to know where the neck is, rather than neck plus osteophyte.